pytest-dev/pytest-iam/doc/tutorial.rst

 depending on the situation and how much you trust the libraries that helps your application perform the authentication process. pytest-iam will help you set up some of those scenarios in your tests

+You can also test how your application deals with OIDC registration or refresh token exchange.

 Setting up your test
 --------------------